 ETFs trade through both online brokers and traditional broker-dealers.

-Trading an ETF with derivatives
+Trading ETFs with derivatives

 Trading ETFs is a way to get exposure to shorter-term price movements within certain sectors.
 When you trade ETFs with CFDs, you can use leverage to get amplified exposure to the ETF of your choice.